mosip/id-authentication/design/registration-processor/Approach_for_manual_adjudication.md

 	1. Applicant demographic json file.
 	2. Applicant documents.
 	3. Encoded Applicant biometrics.
-		1. face
+		1. face.
-		2. fingerprint
+		2. fingerprint.
 		3. iris
 	4. Execption photo (if any).
-- When the decision comes from manual adjudicator by consuming rest URL /manualadjudicationresponse then save it to table and send an event to -
+- When the decision comes from manual adjudicator, save it to table and send an event to -
-	1. Bio dedupe if manual adjudicator approves packet
+	1. Bio dedupe : when manual adjudicator approves packet.
-	2. Error queue if manual adjudicator rejects packet
+	2. Error queue : when manual adjudicator rejects packet.
-- Update correct status to registration table and add transaction record.
-Add audit log.
+- Update correct status to registration table and add transaction records.
+Add audit logs(wherever applicable).